ethereum/consensus-specs/specs/altair/light-client/full-node.md

 ```

 Full nodes SHOULD provide the `LightClientFinalityUpdate` with the highest `attested_header.beacon.slot` (if multiple, highest `signature_slot`) as selected by fork choice, and SHOULD support a push mechanism to deliver new `LightClientFinalityUpdate` whenever `finalized_header` changes.

+Full nodes SHOULD provide the `LightClientFinalityUpdate` with higher `sync_committee` participation than the one defined in general `LightClientUpdate`.
+Refering to `sync-protocol.md`, the number of participants SHOULD provide super majority (2/3) of the `sync_committee` for the `LightClientFinalityUpdate` to be considered.

 ### `create_light_client_optimistic_update`